bradmccormack/syno-router-scripts/README.md

 ## wireguard_install.sh

-This installer script is help to install a secure WireGuard server through Entware or Ubuntu.
+This installer script is help to install a secure WireGuard server through Entware or Ubuntu, or into the router's internal storage.
 The RT1900ac uses wireguard-go user-space implementation because it has a too old Linux kernel.

 Requirements:
 - SSH connection with 'root' user (admin password)
-- Entware or Ubuntu chroot environment, installed with above scripts
 - Own and globally-unique public IPv4 address, without carrier-grade NAT
+- Optionally, Entware or Ubuntu chroot environment, installed with above scripts
 - Optionally, a compatible WireGuard client

 Necessary firewall rules for connection: